 The payments under the ABP are made to system owners by Approved Vendors of the program after the system is fully interconnected and the system owner’s application has been approved by program administrators.
-In 2022, the average Illinois homeowner in the Chicago area (ComEd) could earn an estimated $7,900 payment in exchange for 15 years of the RECs produced by their solar system under the ABP.
-That’s about 40% of the estimated cost to install the system.
+In 2023, the average Illinois homeowner in the Chicago area (ComEd) could earn an estimated payment of up to $10,000 in exchange for 15 years of the RECs produced by their solar system under the ABP.
+That’s more than 50% of the estimated cost to install the system.

 The Adjustable Block Program was first established in 2018 in order to incentivize solar adoption.
 The program establishes a method by which intermediaries known as Approved Vendors purchase RECs from solar system owners based on the expected production of their solar installations for the first 15 years of operation.

 In December 2020, the program ran out of funds, and homeowners who installed solar panels since then have been placed on a waitlist in case further funding was approved.
 That time has now come!